 We use several outcome variables.
 The first of these pertains to GCSE test results taken at the end of compulsory schooling.
 Pupils usually take eight GCSE subjects in England.
 Some schools also offer students the optional short-course GCSEs which contain roughly half the learning material and count as half a GCSE.
 A summary score was created with A* = 8, A = 7, B = 6, C = 5, D = 4, E = 3, F = 2 and G = 1 for full GCSEs and A* = 4, A = 3.5, B = 3, C = 2.5, D = 2, E = 1.5, F = 1 and G = 0.5 for half GCSEs.
 The scores range from 0 to 111; with a mean score of 39.7 with standard deviation 20.7.
 For some of the analysis, the scores will be standardized with a mean of zero and standard deviation of unity.
-The other outcome variables pertain to transition rates to A-Level studies at the end of GCSE, and to university enrolment at the end of A-Level study or to elite Russell Group university attendance, and labour-market position and weekly net income at wave 8 when they were at age 25.
+The other outcome variables pertain to transition rates to A-Level studies at the end of GCSE, and to university enrolment at the end of A-Level study or to elite Russell Group university attendance, and labour-market position including employment status, class position, gross weekly pay among the employed, and the ‘continuous weekly income’ for all respondents at wave 8.
+The analysis of both kinds of income are necessary as nearly a third of the young adults were workless, including unemployment (5.7%), full-time students (5.0%), looking after home (4.7), sick or disabled (1.7%) or inactivity for other reasons.
+Analysing the ‘continued weekly income’ from the perspectives of family class, gender and ethnicity is also important in addition to that of labour market earnings as it will allow us to see how the different social groups are being treated at the societal level.
 Statistical methods will be adopted as appropriate for the task at hand.

 Analysis